Our world has increasingly become very noisy

 Our world has increasingly become very noisy.

-On the other hand, there are the first responders, patients, grocery store workers, and essential employees that are fighting for their lives right now.
+On the other hand, the first responders, patients, grocery store workers, and essential employees are fighting for their lives right now.
 They have less control because they have no choice.
-Listening to rants and raves of news media and EVERYONE’S opinions will change our mood.
-It turns how we engage face to face with our loved one’ s.
+Listening to rants and raves of news media and EVERYONE'S opinions will change our mood.
+It turns how we engage face to face with our loved one's.

-Just like every other bad habit, we do what we know, and we become what we do.
+Like every other bad habit, we do what we know, and we become what we do.
 I try to read the news once or twice a day.
-If I start or end my day with the tragedies of this world, I can almost guarantee, I will feel down.
+If I start or end my day with the tragedies of this world, I can almost guarantee I will feel down.
 In truth, the ONLY thing I can do to make it better at this moment is (what I believe to be most important)- pray!

 Sincerely, pray for the suffering, their families, and all of our courageous First Responders.
 Same with war, famine, and abuse.
 If I sit and watch the news hour after hour day after day, it cripples me from being effective to the people on my path that day.

 There is GOOD news!
-There are small things we can all do to improve what we are letting in through what we listen to, and it is going to be different for everyone.
+We can all do small things to improve what we are letting in through what we listen to, and it is going to be different for everyone.
 I hope that each one of you finds a small takeaway from one or more of these suggestions.

 Is it possible to cancel the noise so that we can hear our thoughts again?
 I believe it is.
 We have to be purposeful in this endeavor.
 We have to make

 Calm Your Mind

 - Not all podcasts are excellent or uplifting.